Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 ## L0 State Channel endpoint

-Global L0 network expects State Channel Snapshots on the following endpoint.
+The global L0 network expects State Channel Snapshots on the following endpoint.
 ```
 POST /state-channels/{address}/snapshot
 ```

-Address parameter is the $DAG address derived from the public key (the one derived from the private key used to sign the snapshot).
+The address parameter is the $DAG address derived from the public key (the one derived from the private key used to sign the snapshot).

 ### Code example